Which cities’ electric utilities are participating in this new GreenXchange program?

 Where does the money come from to fund this GreenXchange rebate program?

-Funds for this greenXchange program were created through operational savings from FY2019 years through the electric utilities’ wholesale supplier to the cities.
+Funds for this GreenXchange program were created through operational savings by the electric utilities’ wholesale supplier to the cities.
 It is expected that in future years, additional funding will be available in a similar manner.